matpakke/Google-Cybersecurity/Course 4 - Tools of the Trade - Linux and SQL/Course 4 Glossary.md

 ## D
-**Database:** An organized collection of information or data **Date and time data:** Data representing a date and/or time **Digital forensics:** The practice of collecting and analyzing data to determine what has happened after an attack **Directory:** A file that organizes where other files are stored **Distributions:** The different versions of Linux
+**Database:** An organized collection of information or data **Date and time data:** Data representing a date and/or time **Digital forensics:** The practice of collecting and analyzing data to determine what has happened after an attack.
+Digital forensic tools in KALI LINUX such as tcpdump is a command-line packet analyzer which is used to capture network traffic.
+Another tool commonly used in the security profession is Wireshark.
+It has a graphical user interface that can be used to analyze live and captured network traffic.
+And as a final example, Autopsy is a forensic tool used to analyze hard drives and smartphones.
+**Directory:** A file that organizes where other files are stored **Distributions (also called distros or flavors of Linux.):** The different versions of Linux.
+The pre-installed programs, user interfaces, and parent distributions might differ from one Linux distribution to another.
+**Parent Distributions:** Red Hat Enterprise Linux (CentOS), Slackware (SUSE), Debian (Ubuntu and KALI LINUX)

 ## E
 **Exclusive operator:** An operator that does not include the value of comparison